 I do a lot of trail running, which causes my hips to be tight.
 Happy cow pose is a tough one for me, but I know it’s beneficial because it eases tension in my glutes every time.
 It’s the perfect pose for anyone who runs uphill, does squats, or lunges.

 The pose is similar to easy pose, but a bit more intense.
 Start seated with your legs crossed so that your right heel is by your left hip, your left heel is by your right hip, and your knees are stacked in front of you.
 On the exhale, gently fold your torso forward.
 If your hips are tight, you might notice that your top knee rises off your bottom one.
 That’s OK.
 As your mobility increases with continued practice, so too will your ability to keep your knees stacked.
 Either way, you should feel the stretch in the hip of your top leg.
-Hold the forward fold for one to three minutes, and then sit back up.
+Hold the forward fold for 1 to 3 minutes, and then sit back up.
 Switch leg positions, and repeat.
 Enjoy this one — it’s oh so painfully good!

 4. Pigeon Pose